This was my third streetart exposition project in the Krefeld gallery series I did in colaboration with the city marketing Krefeld.

 After the Wood Art Gallery 2015 and the Rhine Side Gallery 2017 the citizens and visitors of Krefeld were again asked to discover the creation of a new public pop up art gallery.
-This time we were in the center of the city close to the main station!!!
+In 2019 we were in the center of the city close to the main station!!!
 Many visitors have seen this place now from a very different perspective as we transformed it from a bunker into an art gallery where artists from different countries colaborate and send critical or philosophical messages, utopies and ideas to make the world a better place.

 All together we created a narritive space in which every square centimeter carries meaning and in which the stories of the artists find shelter and connection.

 The Down Town Gallery is in the city center but anyway there is a distance to everyday life as it is a closed and dark building, with deeper floors in which the citysounds completely disappear.
 This isolation makes it possible that the visitor can completely get into the stories, poetry and atmosphere of the place in which the past meets the present and the future.

 By means of a coherent scenery and setting, a wide targetgroup was moved to think about contemporary questions.
 The aim was to transport knowledge and to stimulate the courage of the visitors to follow their own perception and opinion and to support the belief in the community and the world.
 The experience of the paintings and the space should touch the visitor and make him get deep into it and involved.
 That is why dialogue and interaction are the central elements of the concept of the exposition.